Oil reserves in Venezuela

+Venezuela's proven crude oil reserves are estimated to be the most plentiful of any nation.

-The proven oil reserves in Venezuela are recognized as the largest in the world, totaling 300 Goilbbl as of 1 January 2014.
-The 2019 edition of the BP Statistical Review of World Energy reports the total proved reserves of 303.3 billion barrels for Venezuela (slightly more than Saudi Arabia's 297.7 billion barrels).
+The proven oil reserves in Venezuela are recognized as the largest in the world, totaling 300 Goilbbl as of 1 January 2014, though some believe those numbers to be inflated.

 Venezuela's crude oil is very heavy by international standards, and as a result much of it must be processed by specialized domestic and international refineries.

 History

 Venezuela's development of its oil reserves has been affected by political unrest.
 In late 2002, nearly half of the workers at the state oil company PDVSA went on strike, after which the company fired 18,000 of them, draining the company of technical knowledge and expertise.

 Growth

 As of 2006, Venezuela was one of the largest suppliers of oil to the United States, sending about 1.4 Moilbbl/d to the U.S.

 In October 2007, the Venezuelan government said its proven oil reserves was 100 Goilbbl.
 The energy and oil ministry said it had certified an additional 12.4 Goilbbl of proven reserves in the country's Faja del Orinoco region.
 In February 2008, Venezuelan proven oil reserves were 172 Goilbbl.
 By 2009, Venezuela reported 211.17 Goilbbl of conventional oil reserves, the largest of any country in South America.
 When 2015 ended, Venezuela's confirmed oil reserves were estimated to be around 300.9 billion barrels in total.

-In 2008, it had net oil exports of 1.189 Moilbbl/d to the United States.
-As a result of the lack of transparency in the country's accounting, Venezuela's true level of oil production is difficult to determine, but OPEC analysts estimate that it produced around 2.47 Moilbbl/d of oil in 2009, which would give it 234 years of remaining production at current rates.
+In 2008, it had net oil exports of 1.189 MMoilbbl/d to the United States.
+As a result of the lack of transparency in the country's accounting, Venezuela's true level of oil production is difficult to determine, but OPEC analysts estimate that it produced around 2.47 MMoilbbl/d of oil in 2009, which would give it 234 years of remaining production at current rates.
 In 2010 Venezuela reportedly produced 3.1 million barrels of oil daily and exporting 2.4 million of those barrels per day.
 Such oils exports brought in $61 billion for Venezuela.
-However, Venezuela only owned about $10.5 billion in foreign reserves, meaning that its debt remained at $7.2 billion when 2015 rang out.
+However, Venezuela only owned about $10.5 billion in foreign reserves, meaning that its debt remained at $7.2 billion in 2015.